Maurice Gee: Plumb and children's fiction: 1978 to 1991

 Gee's novel Plumb, published in 1978, is his best-known work for adults, and is considered one of the best novels ever written in New Zealand.
 In 2018, fifty New Zealand literary experts voted it to be the best novel of the last fifty years.
-Gee has described it as his "grandfather novel", with the character George Plumb closely based on his mother's father James Chapple, particularly his early life and his trials for heresy and seditious utterance.
+Gee described it as his "grandfather novel", with the character George Plumb closely based on his mother's father James Chapple, particularly his early life and his trials for heresy and seditious utterance.
 It won the James Tait Black Memorial Prize in the UK, and the top prize for fiction at both the Goodman Fielder Wattie Book Awards and the New Zealand Book Awards in 1979.
 The novel and its two sequels, Meg (1981) and Sole Survivor (1983), explore the impacts of history, politics and religion on one family from the perspectives of different members.
 Meg won the top prize for fiction at the New Zealand Book Awards in 1982.

 At this time Gee also published his first children's novel, Under the Mountain (1979), a science fiction story set in Auckland, New Zealand, about 11-year-old twins who discover aliens under volcanic Lake Pupuke.
 It has remained in print since it was published and is considered a New Zealand classic.
 It has been adapted into a 1981 television miniseries, a 2009 film and a stage show.
-In 2004 Under the Mountain was the recipient of the Gaelyn Gordon Award, awarded annually to a "much-loved" New Zealand children's book that did not win any awards at the time of its publication.
+In 2004, Under the Mountain was the recipient of the Gaelyn Gordon Award, awarded annually to a "much-loved" New Zealand children's book that did not win any awards at the time of its publication.
 It was followed by other children's books, including notably the science fiction trilogy beginning with The Halfmen of O (1982), which won the AIM Children's Book Awards Book of the Year Award in 1983, and Motherstone (1985), which was awarded the Esther Glen Award by LIANZA.

 In order to improve his income, Gee began working in television writing, including writing for 11 episodes of soap opera Close to Home and episodes of police drama Mortimer's Patch.
 Two of his children's books, The Fire-Raiser (1986) and The Champion (1989) originated as television projects.
 The Champion was shortlisted for the 1990 Esther Glen Award.
-In 1987 he was recognised by Victoria University of Wellington with the award of an honorary Doctorate of Literature, and in 1989 he held a Victoria University writing fellowship.
+In 1987, he was recognised by Victoria University of Wellington with the award of an honorary Doctorate of Literature, and in 1989 he held a Victoria University writing fellowship.
 Around this time he wrote two adult novels set in Nelson: Prowlers (1987) and The Burning Boy (1990).
 The Burning Boy was awarded the top prize for fiction at the 1991 New Zealand Book Awards.